304 North Cardinal St.

 This is why it’s most commonly found in consumer audio equipment rather than professional equipment.

-XLR cables aren’t all that common except for use with microphones (and pro-grade mics at that), they come in a male-female layout with a set number of pins inside the male.
+XLR cables aren’t all that common except for use with microphones (and pro-grade mics at that), they come with pins used in the fitted plugs and slots

 The most common layout is the XLR-3 which has three pins but there are alternatives which have more pins.